 However, in most cases, you will usually be able to find the sweet spot for your systems by adjusting the synchronization rate appropriately.

-There are two scheduling options for determining how often Domain Time will check the time against network time sources:
+There are two scheduling options for determining how often Domain Time checks the time/reports statistics:

 Variable - check as often as needed to maintain approximately milliseconds sync with server

 When this option is selected, Domain Time will automatically adjust how often it synchronizes with time sources to attempt to keep the clock within the threshold limit you set.

 The wait period between time checks is called the window size.
 You can see the window size Domain Time is currently using by examining the Text Log.

 Domain Time will adjust the window size based on how accurate previous time checks have been.
 If previous time corrections have been small the window size will be increased, and vice versa.
 The range of adjustment

 for the window size is between 15 seconds to 2 hours.
 On most machines, it will average between 10 - 30 minutes.

 The Variable scheduling method is intended for use on machines with relatively constant clock drift and moderate accuracy requirements (where the acceptable tolerance for clock drift is more than ~25ms).

 This method is a good for general-purpose use, primarily on Clients, since it strikes a good balance between maintaining the target accuracy while minimizing network traffic.

 Variable is not a good selection if the machine is under heavy and/or variable load that causes the clock to drift by significant amounts on an irregular basis.